MDC-1200: Unit ID or push-to-talk ID

 Many MDC-1200 systems utilize the unit ID option.
 With each push-to-talk press, the radio sends a data burst identifying the sending radio.
-Unit IDs are decoded as unique hexadecimal four-digit numbers.
+The 16-bit address field of the data packet is partitioned into four hexadecimal digits, providing up to 65,536 unique addresses; for inbound packets the address identifies the sending unit.
 Every radio would have a unique four-digit ID, (for example: 0423 or 5990).

 Unit ID can be sent as leading or trailing a voice message.
 In the leading option, the data burst is sent at the moment a user presses the radio's push-to-talk button.
-An option can be set to make the radio's speaker emit a tone for the length of the unit ID data, (about 1-1.5 seconds).
+An option can be set to make the radio's speaker emit a tone for the length of the unit ID data.
 This reminds a user to wait until the data has been sent before talking.
-The leading unit ID takes slightly more air time (is longer) than a trailing ID because of a header tone and the need to delay the data burst to allow time for CTCSS decoders and voting comparators to open an audio path to the decoder.
+The leading unit ID takes slightly more air time than a trailing ID because of a header tone and the need to delay the data burst to allow time for CTCSS decoders and voting comparators to open an audio path to the decoder.
 A default delay is defined with the unit ID option.
 To adjust for time delay variations in each individual system, radios can be programmed to delay the sending of a radio's unit ID data by up to hundreds of milliseconds within a range.
 In the trailing option, the data packet is sent at the moment the microphone button is released.
-This avoids timing issues because the audio path to the base station is already open.
+This avoids timing issues as the audio path to the base station is already open.

 The standard Motorola encoder-decoder has a display which shows the most recent four-digit, push-to-talk ID.
 A printer can be connected.
 It would print the unit ID and the time it was received based on the decoder's internal clock.

 In computer-aided dispatch (CAD), the four-digit ID is passed to the CAD and may be translated to a local name for the unit.
 For example, a tow truck with an identifier "Downtown 6" logging on at the beginning of a shift may call the dispatcher and say, "Downtown 6, in service: vehicle radio 0455, hand-held 0771."
 The CAD computer would translate any push-to-talk ID from either 0771 or 0455 to display "Downtown 6" on the CAD screen.